marcnew2101/roku-boilerplate/README.md

 The /components/utils/Messages.brs file utilizes a json data file located at /components/data/messages.json.
 This json data represents a message object that is activated by setting the message string interface on the top level node (HomeScene).
 If the message string matches the key in the json file, a modal/pop-up will appear in the UI for user interaction.
 Additional key/values can be added to the messages.json for representing both error and notification messages.

 ### focus
 Roku uses the term "focus" to define which node is assigned key events from the remote control.
 The HomeScene uses a top level interface called "focusedNode" which takes in a node as a placeholder.
 This allows other screens such as the Dialog Modal to easily return focus to the previous node.
-This can also be used when pressing the back button to set focus to a node on the previous stack.
+This can also be used when pressing the back button to set focus to a specific node on the previous screen.
 An example of this is used inside the screenVisible() function at /componenents/screens/landing/LandingScreen.brs

+### history
+To create a new node/screen and add it as a child of HomeScene.xml, use the setScreen("screenName", "screenId") function from /components/utils/Screens.brs.
+You can see this function being used to create the Landing Screen inside the startApp() function of HomeScene.brs.
+If the 2nd argument is ommitted (screenId) from the function arguments, the screenName (1st argument) will be assigned as the node ID.

+There are 3 additional arguments that can be used with setScreen() - showScreen, hidePrevScreen, and addToStack.
+All are set to true by default.
+- showScreen as false will prevent the newly created node from appearing on the screen.
+- hidePrevScreen as false will prevent the current screen from being hidden.
+- addToStack as false will prevent the newly created screen from being added to history.

+To find an existing node screen (existing child of HomeScene.xml), use the getScreen("screenId") function.
+There is a 2nd argument (showScreen) regarding the visibility of the node which is set to false by default.
+Setting the argument to true will make the node immediately visible.

+To create and find nodes/screens from a BRS file, the associated xml file requires a top level script - "pkg:/components/utils/Screens.brs" (see LandingScreen.xml).
+You will need to add this script entry to any XML file that uses the functions mentioned above.